rh24/rh24.github.io/_posts/2018-05-30-js_-_the_hard_parts.markdown

   console.log('my function declaration prints because it's hoisted.')
 }
 ```
 The first three examples are saved to a `const`.
 They are known as function expressions.
-Because function expressions are not hoisted, invoking them will result in a `TypeError`.
+Because function expressions are not hoisted, invoking them before the `const` assignments are stored into memory will result in a `TypeError`.

 ### () => 'Arrow functions'